thoomkuzhymatthew/EPL_arb_betting/docs/backtesting.md

 To **maximize profitability**, further refinements should include:
 - **Algorithmic bet execution to minimize delays.**
 - **Data-driven stake sizing models to enhance compounding.**
-- **Expansion of arbitrage detection to international leagues for cross-market inefficiencies.**
+- **Expansion of arbitrage detection to international leagues for cross-market inefficiencies.
+To increase cope for arbitrage opportunities**

 ---